lucasavila00/beff/README.md

 ```

 `errorMessage` also works for number formats.
 It can be omitted, and with `NumberFormatExtends` the upper / more specific format message wins when multiple formats define one.
+`jsonSchemaFormat` is also supported for number formats.
+It follows the same rule as strings: generated JSON Schema uses the final / most specific format's `jsonSchemaFormat`, or the default joined format string when that final format does not define one.

 ### Ad-hoc Validator Creation